usexfg/COLD/yin_yang_vaults/docs/README-FuegoForecast.md

 - All stats, balances, and token references are mirrored for O and HEAT.

 ## Key Decisions & Notes
-- No bonding or minting in HEAT contract; all logic is pure SPL token transfer and vault accounting.
+- No bonding or minting in Solana HEAT contract; all logic is pure SPL token transfer and vault accounting.
 - All protocol and treasury fee logic is explicit and on-chain, with clear separation for audits.
 - The architecture is designed for maximum clarity, auditability, and user experience.